Opinion | I’m the mother of a trans son in Texas — and no, I’m not a ‘child abuser’

 The presser was meant to show that trans kids are not a threat to anyone.
 It was the first time I’d ever taken to a microphone to advocate for my child in that way, and I was terrified of what would come next.
 But I had to stand and fight.

 The day the suit was filed in federal court in nearby Fort Worth, my family took the day off to sit silently in the courtroom, serving as a visible reminder that trans-inclusive families exist, trans kids are adorable and children such as my son deserve equal rights.
-The injunction was granted anyway, and anti-transgender legislation began to distract and infest our state capitol.
+The injunction was granted anyway, and anti-transgender legislation began to distract and infest our state Capitol.

 Which brings us to today.
-Paxton’s office has now issued a memo — full of scientific inaccuracies that defy the guidance of every major U.S. medical association — that defines loving parents including me as “child abusers” if we seek to provide my son the care he needs to thrive.
+Paxton’s office has now issued a memo — full of scientific inaccuracies that defy the guidance of every major U.S. medical association — that defines loving parents, including me, as “child abusers” if we seek to provide our children the care they need to thrive.

 My family’s goal has been to be real.
 To put a face on something many Americans have a hard time understanding.
 That is why, in 2016, we invited Paxton to dinner in our home — to help him think about these issues differently.
 It’s hard to hurt someone you personally know, after all.
 Maybe sharing a meal and exchanging magic tricks with a sweet third-grader would help Paxton’s heart grow a size or two.